U.S. Stocks Up on Energy, Mining Companies

 Continue Reading Below

-U.S. crude oil rose 2.7% to $49.16 a barrel after top energy officials in Saudi Arabia and Russia said they would back a nine-month extension to a production-cut deal led by the Organization of the Petroleum Exporting Countries.
-Saudi Arabia's Energy Minister Khalid al-Falih and Russian Energy Minister Alexander Novak said the pact s hould continue until the end of March 2018.
+U.S. crude oil rose 2.1% to $48.85 a barrel after top energy officials in Saudi Arabia and Russia said they would back a nine-month extension to a production-cut deal led by the Organization of the Petroleum Exporting Countries.
+Saudi Arabia's Energy Minister Khalid al-Falih and Russian Energy Minister Alexander Novak said the pact should continue until the end of March 2018.

 "A lot of the imbalances that we saw in the crude oil markets are beginning to stabilize," said Bruce Bittles, chief investment strategist at Baird.
 The prospect of oil production coming closer in line with consumption has led to this "relief rally in oil," he said.